AstarAeroespacial/rustar-gs/api/README.md

 The application follows a clean architecture pattern with the following layers:

-- **Controllers (Routes)**: Handle HTTP requests and responses
+- **Routes**: Handle HTTP requests and responses
-- **Services**: Business logic layer
+- **Services**: Business logic layer for exchanging messages and accessing telemetry
 - **Repository**: Data access layer with database abstraction
+- **Messaging**: Communication layer for interacting with ground stations
 - **Models**: Data structures and DTOs

-## Features
+## Technology Stack

-- Configuration management using TOML files
-- OpenAPI/Swagger documentation with Utoipa
+- `actix_web` and `utoipa` for the HTTP server and API documentation respectively
-- Environment variable support for configuration
+- `rumqttc` for MQTT integration
-- Database abstraction layer (currently SQLite, easily swappable)
-- Service-controller architecture for clean separation of concerns
+- `sqlx` for postgres integration
-- Database migrations with SQLx
+- The app was developed with `psql` for the database and `mosquitto` for the MQTT broker

 ## Configuration